liljencrantz/crush/README.md

 ### Named and unnamed arguments

 Crush supports named and unnamed arguments.

-The `http` command is an example of a command that expe below invocations are equivalent.
+It is often possible to use one, the other or a combination of both.
+The following three invocations are equivalent.

     http uri="http://example.com" method="get"
     http "http://example.com" "get"